brkent/alfalfademo2025/index.rst

 and then use AstroPy to create the set of four FITS files.
 The data cube (144 x 144 x 1024 x 2) metadata, and continuum metadata (144 x 144 x 2) is in each primary FITS header.
 The spectral data cubes, spectralweights, continuum map, and continuum weights all comprise a set of images.

-A set of ALFALFA FITS files (spectral, spectral weights, continuum, and continuum weights) can be found `here <https://bitbucket.org/brkent/alfalfademo/src/master/>`_ or via `FTP <ftp://ftp.cv.nrao.edu/NRAO-staff/bkent/alfalfa/>`_.
+A set of ALFALFA FITS files (spectral, spectral weights, continuum, and continuum weights) can be found `here <https://bitbucket.org/brkent/alfalfademo/src/master/>`_.

 The brief tutorial below can be downloaded as a `Jupyter notebook <https://bitbucket.org/brkent/alfalfademo/src/master/ALFALFA.ipynb?viewer=nbviewer>`_.